BestTimesToVisit.com Logo

 Grand Taxis

-These are shared taxis, usually white Mercedes sedans, that operate on fixed routes between cities and within larger towns like Meknes.
-They are a quintessential Moroccan travel experience and a cost-effective way to get around if you're comfortable sharing.
+These are shared taxis, typically older Mercedes sedans, that operate on fixed routes between cities or within larger towns like Meknes.
+They are a quintessential Moroccan travel experience, connecting you to places not easily reached by train.

 Petit Taxis